MrChebur/Fast-Field-Filler/README.md

 The plugin allows you to specify a layer, a field in its attribute table and fill all selected objects with a preset value.

-Аor example, this plugin may be useful:
+For example, this plugin may be useful:
 - If you classify thermal spots detected by remote sensing data and divide all objects into: fires, anthropogenic heat sources, false alarms.
 - If you check the results of the neural network by dividing selected objects into two classes: correctly selected objects (True), falsely selected objects (False).